geospatialncl/udm-setup/README.md

 Float value for the threshold value at which a cell is considered occupied/full and can't be developed when all constraints have been merged
 * name: coverage_threshold

-#### minimum plot size
+#### minimum development area
-Integer value for the number of cells which must be clustered together to consider for development
+Integer value for the minimum number of cells which must be clustered together to consider for development
+* name: minimum_development_area

+#### maximum plot size
+Integer value for the maximum number of cells developed around most suitable cell in zone in each iteration of development spreading algorithm
-* name: minimum_plot_size
+* name: maximum_plot_size

 #### record extra parameters
 Allow alternative parameters to be noted, such as those based on the inclusion of weightings of layers.